Hempel World Cup Miami – Final Day Results

 3rd IND Nethra Kumanan 2 – – 33 pts

-Men Laseral – Final leading results after Medal Race :
+Men Laser – Final leading results after Medal Race :

 1st PER Stefano Peschiera 2 – – 21 pts